 Her career and star continued to rise with starring roles in Gilda, Down to Earth, The Lady from Shanghai, and The Loves of Carmen, among others.

 Rita, known to fly into anger regularly, became infuriated and deeply offended when she became aware that her image was going to be used on test atomic bombs to be dropped in the Pacific in a nod to her bombshell Hollywood status.
 She wanted to hold a press conference to condemn the use of her image, but the studio head would not allow it.

 The Hollywood royal would soon become a real-life royal after meeting Prince Aly Khan – the son of Sultan Mahommed Shah, Aga Khan III – in 1948 in Cannes.
 A relationship began, and the pair dated for a year before marrying on 27 May 1949 without Rita converting to Islam.
-The wedding and courtship garnered much press attention at the time due to her star status; not all the attention was positive, however, as she was still married to Orson Welles when she began dating the Prince.
+The wedding and courtship garnered much press attention at the time due to her star status; not all the attention was positive, however.
 Not surprisingly, she broke her contract with Columbia.

 Their only child, Princess Yasmin Aga Khan, was born on 28 December 1949.

 After finding out that the Prince, a royal playboy, was spotted dancing with actress Joan Fontaine in a nightclub leading to Rita threatening to divorce him in 1951.
 She would move to Nevada with their daughter to establish legal residence so that she could file for divorce the same year.
 She filed for divorce from Prince Aly Khan on 2 September 1951 on the grounds of “extreme cruelty, entirely mental in nature.”
 A custody battle for their daughter would ensue.